SPSquonK/useleSS/README.md

     - ODBC source `useless_character` = table `USELESS_CHARACTER_01_DBF`
     - ODBC source `useless_log` = table `USELESS_LOGGING_01_DBF`
     - You can create `useless_ranking` but IFAIK, it is never used.
     - Database.sql script might be glitchy.
-See #39
+See [this issue](https://github.com/SPSquonK/useleSS/issues/39)

 ## Dependencies